How to Turn a Blog Poll Into a Living Data Source

 • We re-export and replace images

-• We don't track accuracy after publish
+• We do not track accuracy after publish

 3. Embed Where Curiosity Peaks